randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 implementing i18n today.
 Once built, though, who's in charge of translations?

-## It's A Process
+## It's a Process

 The choice to internationalize is an engineering one.
 The choice to localize--or rather, the choice to _use_ localizations--is a business decision.
 That requires buy-in from multiple stakeholders, sometimes including customers.
 Getting buy-in may depend on the cost.
-What does it take to get an app translated?
+So what does it take to get an app translated?

 There are a number of approaches to content localization.
-For large, complex projects with a lot of content, it may make sense to hire a firm.
+For complex projects with a lot of content, it may make sense to hire a firm.
 Any number of companies offer this service.
 For smaller well-defined projects, individual translators can be hired as-needed, with machine translation filling the gaps.